Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Method

 We concatenate the spatial and temporal features, and then pass it through a linear fully connected layer to get an embedding of the context.

-An overview of the architecture of \dflood{} is provided in Figure \ref{fig:diff_flood_architecture}.
+An overview of \dflood{} architecture is provided in Figure \ref{fig:diff_flood_architecture}.
 We approximate (\ref{eq:step_by_step_pred}) by the model in (\ref{eq:approx_model}).
 Here, $\theta$ comprises of the trainable parameters of the convolution blocks ($\theta_1$), fully connected layer ($\theta_2$), and the denoising diffusion model ($\theta_3$).

-As described in Section \ref{sec:diffusion_basic}, within the denoising diffusion model, we need to train a neural network $\hat{\xb}_{\theta_3}({}_k\xb^n_t, n, {}_k\hb_{t_0:t-1})$ that predicts ${}_k\xb^0_t$ from noisy vector ${}_k\xb^n_t$, noise step $n$, and context embedding ${}_k\hb_{t_0:t-1}$.
+As described in the previous section, within the denoising diffusion model, we need to train a neural network $\hat{\xb}_{\theta_3}({}_k\xb^n_t, n, {}_k\hb_{t_0:t-1})$ that predicts ${}_k\xb^0_t$ from noisy vector ${}_k\xb^n_t$, noise step $n$, and context embedding ${}_k\hb_{t_0:t-1}$.
 We use a conditional UNet for this purpose.
 Within the UNet architecture, we employ a cross-attention conditioning mechanism \citep{Rombach_2022_CVPR} to map the context embedding to the intermediate layers of the UNet.
-It allows us to predict ${}_k\xb^0_t$ while paying attention to different parts of the context embedding.
+It allows us to predict ${}_k\xb^0_t$ while paying attention to the context embedding.